 Individuals who experience bullying may be targeted because they are seen as different.
 Bullying can also occur once the workday is over through cyberbullying (texts, social media, etc.).
-Victims of cyberbullying may experience psychological distress from the situation if left unreported.
+If left unreported, cyberbullying victims may experience psychological distress.

 Organizationally, productivity and mission readiness may decline.
 To help prevent bullying, senior leaders should instill a command climate that encourages reporting of harassing behaviors.
 All reports should be taken seriously and resolved in a timely manner.
 Appropriate actions should be taken when necessary.